- Improves blood flow and may support vascular health: Research suggests an association with improved cardiovascular outcomes in some men.

 Cialis differs from other ED medications because it has a much longer half-life than others.
 Half-life is the period it takes for your body to reduce the medication in your blood by half.
 This means the effects of Cialis can last up to 36 hours, unlike Viagra, which only lasts 4-8.

 This longer half-life gives Cialis a considerable advantage over other ED medications.
-Cialis daily remains in your system permanently.
+Daily Cialis maintains steady levels in your system with consistent use.
 This means men can be ready for sex without prior planning.
 But because Cialis has such a long half-life, it is safe to take it at a low dose daily.
 The drug can increase blood flow around the body if you keep taking the medication, which can have other beneficial effects.

 Cialis Could Reduce Blood Pressure and Be Beneficial to Your Heart